jonthnedw/debugging_final/README.md

 *Game Class*:
 In ResumeGame(), ShowScore(), WindowClosing(), and ActionPerformed(), we were unable to reach the branches that had event listeners due to the asynchronous behavior of the code.
-We attemped to reach these branches using GUI function calls however it was hard to hook into the correct frame since the were not apart of the GUI testing suite.
+We attempted to reach these branches using GUI function calls however it was hard to hook into the correct frame since they were not a part of the GUI testing suite which lead to jAssert not finding components.

 In GameWon(), GameLost(), ShowScore(), WindowClosing(), and ActionPerformed(), we are unable to reach these branches mainly because they contain event handler events which cannot be reached synchronously within the unit test.
 We attempted this by creating a helper function that woudl executre the